Title: The Work of the Master: the start of his ministry

 We’re seeing two applications that hit home this morning:

-exp.: in v 29ff – the ministry continues in the city at Simon & Andrew’s home; His mother-in-law is healed; then ‘the whole city’ comes to the door; rd v 33; The timing: it’s the same day – only at sundown, so the Sabbath is over.
+exp.: in v 29ff – the ministry continues in the city at Simon & Andrew’s home; His mother-in-law is healed; then ‘the whole city’ comes to the door; rd v 33; The whole City… soon, it will be not just this town, but people from the surrounding towns, as well!
+The timing: it’s the same day – only at sundown, so the Sabbath is over.
 Can you imagine, hearing Peter tell this story: A day in the life of Jesus.
 Peter and his brother and the Sons of Thunder are seeing and hearing what is going on.
 Peter is able to relay this eyewitness account to Mark.
 I love this.
 But Mark’s focus isn’t on Peter – nor to impress us that he worked with Peter.

 app.: Mark is pointing us to the fact that Christ is fulfilling what was spoken of him from of old; Isaiah 35.4-6

 Say to those who have an anxious heart,